Doheny hits 84 as Ireland win to level Zimbabwe ODI series

 Harare (AFP) – Stephen Doheny made light of his lack of international experience to top score with 84 as Ireland beat Zimbabwe by 46 runs on Saturday to level their one-day international series.

-After losing the toss and been put in to bat, Ireland made 294-7 at Harare Sports Club with Doheny and Harry Tector (75) the chief contributors.
+After losing the toss and been put in to bat, Ireland made 294-7 in Harare with Doheny and Harry Tector (75) the chief contributors.

 In response, Zimbabwe never matched the tourists' run rate and despite half centuries from former England Test batsman Gary Ballance (52) and Innocent Kaia (51), they fell short.

-Zimbabwe were all out for 248 in 47.3 overs, and now the stage is set for a series decider in the Zimbabwe capital on Monday.
+Zimbabwe were all out for 248 in 47.3 overs, and now the stage is set for a series decider on Monday.

+"It was hard to know if it was going to be enough (runs)," said Doheny.
+"We knew it was a good total, but we got (almost) the same score in the last game and still lost.

+"Our top-order is really good, and we know if we bat throughout the innings, we will come out strong."

 The result bucked a trend as the team winning the toss and opting to bat second won all four previous tour matches -- three in a Twenty20 series won 2-1 by Zimbabwe and the first ODI.